reactive-python/reactpy-django/docs/src/features/template-tag.md

 !!! summary

-    Template tags can be used within your Django templates such as `my-template.html` to import IDOM features.
+    Template tags can be used within your Django templates such as `my-template.html` to import ReactPy features.

 ---

 ## Component

-The `component` template tag can be used to insert any number of IDOM components onto your page.
+The `component` template tag can be used to insert any number of ReactPy components onto your page.

 === "my-template.html"